July Membership Special: Join Now & Choose FREE Personal Training or a Private Swim Lesson! Learn More.

 Allon’s leadership also brought us our Executive Director, Jeff Dannick, whose hiring committee Allon chaired before serving as Board President during Jeff’s first two years.
 Beyond our walls, Allon continues to nurture Jewish life across the region, including his meaningful service on the board of GMU Hillel.

-“Serving the Pozez J has always felt less like an obligation and more like a privilege,” Allon shares.
-“The J is our community’s village green—an open, welcoming place that connects people throughout every stage of life, strengthens Jewish identity, and supports those in need.
+Regarding his passion for the J, Allon shared, “Serving the Pozez JCC has always felt less like an obligation and more like a privilege.
+It is our community’s village green—an open, welcoming place that connects people throughout every stage of life, strengthens Jewish identity, and supports those in need.
 Its mission to build community and enrich lives is so important because it creates a genuine sense of belonging and ensures that people of all ages and backgrounds have a place to learn, celebrate, connect, and care for one another.”

 Eleanor Sue Finkelstein Award for Service to the Disability Community: Lucy Beadnell